The law of two feet

 This is one of those paradoxical situations, where you actually achieve the opposite of what you might think, ie. where reminding people of their freedom to leave, probably makes it more likely that they stay :o)

-5 thoughts on “The law of two feet”
+5 responses to “The law of two feet”

 You just struck a question/issue that holds a lot of the "paradoxical" power of Open Space/ life (I dare to say).
 The dilemma that derives and yet is solved from the 2 poles of PASSION & RESPONSIBILITY, reflected in principles within and around Open Space… I personally have experienced moments of true liberation and release and moments of severe frustration in this operating "culture", both equaly valuable.
 How much Commitment do we see/live/practise in Freedom?
 How much Freedom to we see/live/practise in Commitment?